Beaver: Profile and Information

 One of the most important parts of beaver habitat is water, and they require a year-round supply for diving, swimming, protection of lodge entrances, floating logs, and safety from land-dwelling predators.

 They prefer wide, slow streams.
-Beavers may abandon a location for years after a flood or will generally avoid areas with regular flooding.
+Beavers may abandon a location for years after a flood or avoid areas with regular flooding.

 They are primarily nocturnal and spend most of the daytime in their shelter.